dotnet/runtime/docs/workflow/ci/coreclr-ci-health.md

 **Failure Buckets**

 1. Default\Send tests to Helix
     - This set can be one of two problems.
-Either we have tests that failed or helix has failed with some infrastructure issue.
+Either we have tests that failed or Helix has failed with some infrastructure issue.
 2. Default\Build product
     - Build related failures
 3. Default\Build managed test components
-    - Build failures while build the managed components of our tests
+    - Build failures while building the managed components of our tests
 4. Default\Initialize containers
-    - This is an azure dev ops infrastructure issue.
-It manifests while setting up the docker container and fails to start the environemnt correctly.
+    - This is an Azure DevOps infrastructure issue.
+It manifests while setting up the docker container and fails to start the environment correctly.
 5. Send Helix End Telemetry
-    - This is a helix infrastructure issue
+    - This is a Helix infrastructure issue
 6. Default\Build native test components
     - This is a failure in the native test build.
 Generally this is an Azure Dev Ops issue because we do little work inside this step.
 7. Default\Download product build